mobilelifecenter/simpleScrepper/README.txt

 (regular expressions) python module) and 3) xml and re helper functions available in matlab.

-These tools allow the scrapper to find unambigous patterns in the html files that are used to extact data.
+These tools allow the scrapper to find unambiguous patterns in the html files that are used to extact data.

 The scrapper code and data are stored in a folder named